Tomas-Kaiser/docker_tutorial/README.md

 ### Setting the User

-We should use root user so to create a new user to run our app we can use folling commad:
+We should not use root user because if we connect to the app with root user then a hacker can rewrite our app but with app user it does not have a permission to write anything.
+So to create a new user to run our app we can use folling commad:
 `RUN addgroup app && adduser -S -G app app` to add group called app & add a user called app -S system user into -G group called app.
 Note: alpine linux does have useradd like ubuntu.
 It has just adduser command.

 `USER app` to set user so that all the following commands will be executed by this user called app (not with root user as a default).